okohll/abdocs/content/docs/security-and-compliance/security-features/privileges.md

 * Table privileges can be assigned to one or more users or roles from that table's editing screen.
 * From a user or role editing screen, privileges on one or more tables can be assigned

-The two methods are equivalent, whichever is the most convenient can be used.
+The two methods are equivalent, whichever is the most convenient for a given purpose can be used.

 Managing privileges by role rather than by individual user is recommended.
 That makes managing large numbers of users easier and also more secure as it's easy to see which privileges each type of user has and which they don't.